-Once pre-approved you will be issued a pre-approval certificate with a rate hold guarantee from 30 to 120 days.
-Having the mortgage rate guaranteed for the specified term even if rates rise is a substantial benefit of the mortgage pre-approval.
-Thus pre-approvals are very popular in a rising interest rate environment.
+Once pre-approved, you will be issued a pre-approval certificate with a rate hold guarantee from 30 to 120 days.
+Having the mortgage rate guaranteed for the specified term even if rates rise is a substantial benefit of the mortgage pre-approval process.
+Thus, pre-approvals are very popular in a rising interest rate environment.
 If rates drop during this time period, you will still be able to take advantage of the lower rate.

 You have your mortgage pre-approval in hand and make an offer on a property.
-What happens next?
+What is the next step in the mortgage process in Canada?
 Hopefully the offer you made on the property had a financing condition.
 This clause gives the potential buyer time to obtain mortgage financing before the sale is finalized.
 If the potential buyer cannot get approved for a mortgage during that time the sale will not go through.

 Once you found your ideal home and made an offer you're ready to go through with a mortgage application.
 You then meet with the mortgage representative that issued the pre-approval and provide an update on:

-An update needs to be provided on the items that have changed.
-Does the mortgage application now look completely different than the original one for your pre-approval?
-If so, the original mortgage pre-approval becomes irrelevant - aside from the rate hold guarantee that you're hopefully taking advantage of!
 The mortgage representative will now ask you for exact property details (address, property taxes, closing date, etc.) and verify your credit score once again to ensure it has not significantly gone down since the pre-approval.
-Below is the full list of steps you must go through to finalize the mortgage loan: